guggero/blips/blip-tap.md

 When receiving an incoming onion TLV payload sourced from a TAP channel, the receiving node:

-- MUST reject the payment if the incoming HLTC is a TAP asset, and the outgoing payload doesn't include a `tap_rfq_id` value.
+- MUST reject the payment if the incoming HTLC is a TAP asset, and the outgoing payload doesn't include a `tap_rfq_id` value.

 - MUST reject the payment if `tap_rfq_id` is unknown.